NxPKG/khulnasoft-docs/content/1.1.1.1/ip-addresses.md

 ## 1.1.1.1

-1.1.1.1 is Cloudflare’s public DNS resolver.
+1.1.1.1 is Khulnasoft’s public DNS resolver.
 It offers a fast and private way to browse the Internet.

 |       IPv4      |                    IPv6                   |
 | --------------- | ----------------------------------------- |